 Near the CFR ground, the closest accommodation is the Casa Raul on Strada Migdalului, cheap, simple, friendly and even with its own little bar.
 The stadium is barely five minutes away.
 Also close, on Strada Magaziei, the Hotel Ary is a pleasant, mid-range lodging with a bizarre pricing system of a three-star double at €50, a four-star at €200.
 On the plus side, it has a spa and restaurant.

 The old-school hilltop three-star Belvedere (Str Câlâsilor 1, +40 264 432 071) is halfway between CFR and town, a climb up from the narrow little river that crosses Cluj.
+Across the water, the DoubleTree by Hilton Cluj on Strada Sindicatelor is probably the best lodging in town, with a heated pool, sauna and gym.

 For value and location close to Universitatea, the Hotel Sport (Aleea Stadionului, +40 264 593 921) is a classic old Socialist lodging alongside the Cluj Arena, near a pretty boating lake.
 Breakfast is included in the internet booking-site rates of less than €20 per person.